-I’ve had conversations with a couple of clients recently who claim not to have matrix organisation because not everyone is matrixed.
+I’ve had conversations with a couple of clients recently who claim not to have matrix organization because not everyone is matrixed.

 If you have first-line supervisors or people in these roles with dual reporting you have probably introduced unnecessary complexity.